 After passing the Praxis exam, you can also apply for CCC-SLP (Certificate of Clinical Competence in Speech-Language Pathology) certification through the American Speech-Language-Hearing Association (ASHA).
 Although CCC-SLP certification is not a requirement for state licensure, you may choose to earn this designation because of the professional opportunities it presents.

-You can also submit proof of your CCC-SLP certification in lieu of providing other documents when applying for your Maine SLP license.
+You can also submit proof of your CCC-SLP certification in lieu of providing other documents when applying for your Maine license if you have performed your fellowship and education outside the state.
+Since the requirements for the CCC-SLP are basically similar, though, you’ll already have provided the necessary proof to ASHA.

 Step 4.
 Become Licensed and Begin Your Career as a Speech-Language Pathologist